Lore · Book VI · Fiction

 The pressure entered the body before it became evidence.

 A low pulse rolled through the chamber.
 The microphones did not record it well.
-The court stenographer typed:
+The stenographer typed:

 [sub-audible vibration continues]